Logistic Regression and Marginal Effects

 Marginal Effects

-NOTE: In linear regression, the estimated regression coefficients are marginal effects and are more easily interpreted.*
+NOTE: In linear regression, the regression coefficients are directly the marginal effects.
+In logistic regression, they’re not.

 Finite differences